NIAEFEUP/tts-scraper-js/README.md

 ```

 Note: the output will always have a newline at the end.

+## Scraping Flow

+The scraping flow is as follows:
+1. Scrape faculties
+1. Given a year: for each faculty, scrape its courses
+1. Given a year and a period: for each course:
+   1. scrape its course units
+   1. scrape its classes
+       1. for each class, scrape its schedule

+Note: Steps 3.i. and 3.ii. can be run in parallel as they only depend on a course.

 ## Notes about SIGARRA Database
 * A year represents the lowest number of a school year (e.g.: `2017` represents `2017/2018`);